-School bus accidents happen much less frequently than other types of accidents—but they still happen.
-And schools have a duty of care to keep students safe from harm, whether they’re in the classroom or being transported on a school bus.
+School bus accidents happen much less frequently than other types of accidents, but they still occur.
+There is an established duty of care from the school system to keep students safe from harm, whether they’re in the classroom or being transported on a bus.

-If your child is harmed in a school bus accident, you might wonder who is to blame for the accident: the school system or the driver of the bus—or someone else?
-The answer is, “it depends.”
-A range of factors must be taken into account when determining the liable party, and we highly advise contacting a bus accident lawyer to help you examine the facts from a legal standpoint.
+If your child was harmed in a school bus accident, you might wonder who is to blame for the accident: the school system, the driver of the bus, or someone else?
+A range of factors must be taken into account when determining the liable party, and it’s highly advised that you contact a bus accident lawyer to help you examine the facts from a legal standpoint.

-When looking at who is responsible in a school bus accident, you and your attorney will need to ask the questions like the following.
+When looking at who is responsible for a school bus accident, you and your attorney will need to uncover the answers to the following:

 The location and timing of the accident may shed some light on who was responsible and how it happened.

-For example, if the bus was on an unfamiliar route—such as driving students on a field trip or to an away sports game—the driver may have made poor decisions or there may have been unexpected road hazards.
-Or, if the bus was following its regular route dropping off students at school, other factors may have been at play.
+For example, if the bus was on an unfamiliar route, such as driving students on a field trip or to an away sports game, the driver may have made poor decisions or there may have been unexpected road hazards.
+If the bus was following its regular route dropping off students at school, other factors may have been at play.

 If the bus driver reported the bus was acting strangely before the collision or having brake issues, a mechanical problem could be the cause of the accident.
 In that case, the person responsible for bus maintenance or the manufacturer of its parts could be a liability for accident damages.